-If I am indeed put on this earth to serve a purpose, a concept that has not always been obvious to me, I need to show up for my life right now.
+If I was put on this earth to serve a purpose, an idea that has not always been obvious to me, I need to show up for my life right now.

-So at the end of December 2020, holding a book in my backyard, I remembered my life purpose statement: something I had written in 2009 as part of a coaching class, but then amid notes in a spiral notebook.
+So at the end of December 2020, holding a book in my back yard, I remembered my life purpose statement; something I had written in 2009 as part of a coaching class, now stuck somewhere in a spiral notebook.

 “I am the ocean waves pushing you towards your birthright.”

 It was as if I could feel the waves glide over me as I remembered that life purpose statement.
 They seemed to be gently nudging me towards something.